erk52/maze_project/proposal.md

 ## Proposal
 ### Domain Background

-In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

 In order for a robot to move around in its environment, it needs to do several things.
 It must:
 - Track its own position.
 - Translate sensor data into a map of its surroundings.